 The Safer St Helens website has more information and support on hate crime.

-Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak with the tenant.
+Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak to the tenant.
 These tenants are then advised that if their anti-social behaviour continues, their private landlord will be contacted, which could potentially lead to their eviction or an anti-social behaviour closure order of their home.

-Further help on reporting ASB can be found on the Safer St Helens Website.
+Further help on reporting ASB can be found on the Safer St Helens website.